RaulPPelaez/Naga_KeypadMapper/README.md

 Run `sh install.sh` .
 This will compile the source and copy the necessary files (see `install.sh` for more info).
 It will prompt you for your password, as it uses sudo to copy some files.
+The config files are copied to all the users (even root) homes.

 ## Autorun